Subspecies of Canis lupus: Eastern wolf

 The eastern wolf has two proposals over its origin.
 One is that the eastern wolf is a distinct species (C. lycaon) that evolved in North America, as opposed to the gray wolf that evolved in the Old World, and is related to the red wolf.
-The other is that it is derived from admixture between gray wolves which inhabited the Great Lakes area and coyotes, forming a hybrid that was classified as a distinct species by mistake.
+The other is that it is derived from admixture between gray wolves, which inhabited the Great Lakes area and coyotes, forming a hybrid that was classified as a distinct species by mistake.

-The taxonomic reference Mammal Species of the World (3rd edition, 2005) does not recognize Canis lycaon, however NCBI/Genbank does list it.
+The taxonomic reference Mammal Species of the World (3rd edition, 2005) does not recognize Canis lycaon; however, NCBI/Genbank does list it.
 In 2021, the American Society of Mammalogists also considered Canis lycaon a valid species.

 Red wolf

 The red wolf is an enigmatic taxon, of which there are two proposals over its origin.
-One is that the red wolf was a distinct species (C. rufus) that has undergone human-influenced admixture with coyotes.
+One is that the red wolf is a distinct species (C. rufus) that has undergone human-influenced admixture with coyotes.
 The other is that it was never a distinct species but was derived from past admixture between coyotes and gray wolves, due to the gray wolf population being eliminated by humans.

-The taxonomic reference Mammal Species of the World (3rd edition, 2005) does not recognize Canis rufus, however NCBI/Genbank does list it.
+The taxonomic reference Mammal Species of the World (3rd edition, 2005) does not recognize Canis rufus; however, NCBI/Genbank does list it.
 In 2021, the American Society of Mammalogists also considered Canis rufus a valid species.